Oseec/20MinCoach/README.md

 It follows the Singleton pattern to ensure that the entire application uses the same logging instance with a shared configuration.

-Logs are first stored in a buffer (`logBuffer`).
+After their creation logs are stored in a buffer (`logBuffer`).
-Automatically flushes when:
-- The buffer reaches the configured batch size.
-- A periodic timer (`flushTimer`) triggers after `flushInterval`.
+Automatically flushes when the buffer reaches the configured batch size or a periodic timer (`flushTimer`) triggers after `flushInterval`.
 ```ts
 private addLog(log: LogEntry): void {
     this.logBuffer.push(log);